Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Zero-temperature mapping between potentials and wavefunctions

 These considerations can now be employed to show the ambiguity of the external potential in RDMFT for groundstates with pinned occupation numbers.
-For simplicity we will now assume that there is exactly one pinned occupation number with $n_\beta=0$.
-We then construct a potential of the form of Eq. \eq{eq.app.b.u} with $\alpha=\beta$.
-From Eq. \eq{eq.app.b.arg} we see that every choice of $u>\mu-a_\beta$ leads to a situation where the $\beta$-orbital exhibits a derivative bigger than $\mu$, leaving the gs-1RDM invariant.
-For one pinned ocuppation number $n_\beta=1$ we can choose $u<\mu-b_\beta$ which lets the derivative of the $\beta$-orbital always surpass $\mu$ which again leads to the same gs-1RDM.
-When considering gs-1RDM with several pinned states these arguments are readily translated which proofs the ambiguity of the one-particle potential for gs-1RDM with pinned occupation numbers.
+For simplicity we assume that there is exactly one pinned occupation number with $n_\beta=0$.
+We then construct a potential of the form given in Eq.~\Eq{eq.app.b.u} with $\alpha=\beta$.
+We deduce from Eq.~\Eq{eq.app.b.arg} that every choice of $u>\mu-a_\beta$ leads to a situation where the $\beta$-orbital exhibits a derivative bigger than $\mu$, leaving the gs-1RDM invariant.
+For one pinned ocuppation number $n_\beta=1$ we can choose $u<\mu-b_\beta$ which lets the derivative of the $\beta$-orbital always surpass $\mu$ again leading to the same gs-1RDM.
+When considering gs-1RDM with several pinned states these arguments are readily generalized.
+This proofs the ambiguity of the one-particle potential for gs-1RDM with pinned occupation numbers.